Your login id successful

 Iced tea is probably the safest option for someone who has never tasted a bubble tea before.
 It can be made from any kind of tea.
 It contains fruit flavors, such as passion fruit, mango, kiwi, green apple, pineapple, and grape rather than milk and is particularly popular in the United States.

 This is one of the healthiest forms of the 10 Bubble Tea Types types as Matcha, a very potent form of green tea, has numerous health benefits.
 It can be ordered with without sugar and with almond milk and topped with chia seeds for extra health benefits.

 This is a famous one made with evaporated milk and is traditionally very sweet.
 Thai tea has an orange look to it and a vanilla-like taste.

 The flavor and taste of winter melon is quite confusing for some people who confuse it with watermelon which has a very different flavor.
 Winter melon is a traditional Chinese melon that caramelizes when cooked and gives this drink its caramel flavor.

 This tea is made from green tea and toasted rice.
 The toasted rice gives it the popcorn-like flavor.

 Taro milk tea is a favorite with Boba tea lovers.
 Don’t let the name taro prevent you from ordering this delicious purple tea.
 It is made with taro root and tastes creamy but not too sweet.
-Many people swear it tastes just like cookies and cream.
+Many people swear it tastes just like cookies and cream, said Word Guru.

 One of the most popular flavors worldwide is honeydew.
 Honeydew flavor may be mixed with tea and cream to make a hot drink or blended with ice in a blender to make an ice drink.